joe-riley/readme-generator/README.md

 * Run `node index.js` from the root of the project
 * Answer the questions to fill in the README.

-See how to do it in this [totally not lame video](https://drive.google.com/file/d/1M4iTKFlaeex7PDQ6UOVDUguaVTEDaiyF/preview) that you might have to watch a few times loop to see everything you want to.
+See how to do it in this [totally not lame video](https://drive.google.com/file/d/1M4iTKFlaeex7PDQ6UOVDUguaVTEDaiyF/preview).

 ## Contributing